anandjanki/thoughtart/content/courses/add-math/functions/sets/index.md

 The second rule above should also be obvious.
 Since the empty set does not contain any elements, it does not *add* any newer elements when we consider its union with any set A.

-We can derive more propoerties of the union operation, for e.g., the fact that the union operation is commutative and associative is captured below:
+We can derive more properties of the union operation, for e.g., the fact that the union operation is commutative and associative is captured below:

 {{< katex >}}
 \begin{array}{rcl}